-Poultry processing facilities: Spray application of the diluted FCS to poultry carcasses will usually take place prior to submersion chilling and again at various intervention sites as carcasses move through second processing and are cut into parts.
+Poultry processing facilities: Spray and dip application of the diluted FCS to poultry carcasses will usually take place at various intervention sites as carcasses move through the kill side and second processing parts of the plant.

 On the kill side of the plant a de-feathered, eviscerated carcass hung on a shackle is carried through various spray cabinets or dip tanks on a moving line.
-Spray nozzles inside the cabinet apply the diluted FCS to the carcass.
+Spray or mist nozzles, usually contained within cabinet, apply the diluted FCS to the carcass.
 The carcass then exits the spray or mist cabinet as processing continues.
 Mist applications are usually restricted to enclosed areas or cabinets which are well-ventilated to prevent concentration of mist in the air.
-Personnel are excluded from the area when air concentrations exceed acceptable levels.

 After multiple processing steps, including evisceration and thorough cleansing of the inside and outside of the carcass, it is moved into a chiller bath to reduce the carcass temperature to no more than 40°F. The chill process generally takes up to 2 hours but, depending on the size and number of carcasses being chilled, may exceed this time frame.
 Carcasses may also pass through a series of pre-, main, and post- chillers during the chilling process.
-Chillers are, as well, common antimicrobial intervention sites, where diluted FCS is applied to the chiller water to help eliminate microbial contamination from the carcasses.
-The typically lower FCS concentrations applied for the extended period of time that carcasses remain in the chillers to help control time-responsive microorganisms on the carcasses.
+Chillers are common antimicrobial intervention sites, where diluted FCS is applied to the chiller water to help eliminate microbial contamination from the carcasses.
+Time-responsive food pathogens are generally controlled by the long residence time in chillers at lower FCS concentrations than those used in low contact time sprays and dips.

-Dip applications into diluted FCS may also occur at a variety of potential intervention sites, including scalders, post-pick, and pre- or post-chiller tanks.
-Cut-up parts may also be exposed to dip tanks for antimicrobial control.
+On the kill floor, dip applications into diluted FCS may also occur at a variety of potential intervention sites, including scalders, post-pick, and pre- or post-chiller tanks.
 Many of these dip applications may be at considerably higher concentrations of FCS than are present in the main chillers because the carcasses or parts are held in these much smaller tanks for a few seconds to a few minutes.
-Antimicrobial
+Antimicrobial FCS applications in these sites are effective in controlling dose-responsive microorganisms on the carcasses.